EduardoGladzik/Python-bootcamp/README.md

-This monorepo centralizes a collection of small Python projects.
+This monorepo contains a collection of small Python projects created for study purposes.